dinesh-m/google_search_analyzer/README.md

 ## Usage

 To use the Google Search Analyzer application, clone the repository in your local workspace.
 Next, open [Google Colab](https://colab.research.google.com/) and upload **forecasting_net_prophet.ipynb**, which will load similar to a Jupyter Notebook web console.
 You may be prompted to upload csv files at three different stages.
-The CSV files are contained inside the Resource folder.
+The CSV files are contained inside the Resources folder.

 ![Google Colab](Images/app_usage.png)